milenakapralova/socraticmodels/blogpost.md

 #### 1.1.3 Hyperparameter search

+We tuned several hyperparameters, including the temperature of the language model, which controls text randomness and diversity.
+The number of objects and places provided to the model also impacted performance.
+We conducted a random parameter search with 100 iterations on the training set to optimize these hyperparameters.
+The optimal temperature was around 0.55, lower than the default of 1, aligning with our goal of generating high-quality prompts without excessive creativity.
+The optimal number of objects was 10 for the baseline and 6 for the improved captioner, reflecting the improved model’s ability to filter out redundant objects.
+For places, the optimal values were 5 for the baseline and 4 for the improved model.
+We experimented with different caption formats but could not surpass the original Socratic paper’s prompt.
+Finally, the cosine similarity threshold for the improved method was determined as 0.8.

 #### 1.1.4 Dataset
+Images used in this project were extracted from the MS COCO [21], a large-scale dataset often used for image captioning tasks.
+The dataset contains 328000 images that also have natural language descriptions, out of which we randomly select 50 images to be used during testing.

 #### 1.1.5 Evaluation metrics
+• The rule-based metrics such as BLEU-4 [22], METEOR [23], CIDEr [24], SPICE [25] and
+ROUGE-L [26].

+Cosine similarity is an embedding-based approach that captures the semantic overlap between the candidate caption and an image.
+To compute this overlap, we calculated the cosine similarities between the embeddings of each image and ground truth caption and then we calculate the cosine similarities between each image embedding and embeddings of the captions generated with FLAN-T5.
+Then we computed the means and standard deviations of these cosine similarities, comparing the baseline and improved model based on the gap between ground truth and reference caption-related cosine similarities.

+• The BERT score is a learning-based method to evaluate image captions, exploiting the pre- trained BERT embeddings to represent and match the tokens in the reference and candidate sentences via cosine similarity [21].
+To this end, we calculated precision, recall and the F1 score for the baseline and improved model.

 ### 1.2 Chain-of-Thought and Visual Question Answering

 #### 1.2.1 Model
+The pipeline for CoT & VQA tasks is illustrated in ??.
+It partially mimics the captioning pipeline;
+however, we use GPT-3 (version GPT-3.5 turbo, i.e., ChatGPT) as the LM since the reasoning tasks are more complex than the captioning task and hence require a more powerful model.
+In the 1st stage, we extract information from the image I by prompting CLIP to ground the image context to a text summary CI , which is then fed as an input prompt to the LM (GPT-3), which finally generates the output.
+In the zero-shot CoT tasks, the prompt P consists of the question Q, choices MC, text context CT and image context CI .
+We also append the phrase ”Let’s think step by step...”
+(SCOT ) to the prompt, which has been shown to elicit CoT reasoning[5], and the desired rationale R (reasoning steps) and answer A. In the few-shot CoT task, the prompt P is composed by first creating solved examples E (question prompt + solution), and then concatenating the prompt for the zero-shot task.
+Example CoT tasks (zero-shot & few-shot) are shown the presented figure.
+For the zero-shot VQA task, the input prompt P is identical to the zero-shot CoT task but the final sentence SCOT is omitted.
+In this way, the desired output is the answer A in the form of a single choice.
+On the other hand, the few-shot VQA task appends a solved example E to the initial prompt.

 #### 1.2.2 Dataset
+We use the ScienceQA [4] dataset which contains multiple-choice science questions containing text and/or images, along with solutions and explanations, designed for reasoning tasks such as CoT & VQA.
+We take the validation split and filter out samples with (i) no images and (ii) images where the visual context is unnecessary to answer the question (e.g., ”What is the capital of Texas?”).
+Finally, we draw 50 random samples each for the CoT & VQA tasks.
+The small size of the test set is motivated primarily by the cost of using the proprietary GPT-3 API, but we hope our experiments would still reveal some telling trends and insights.

 #### 1.2.3 Evaluation
+We evaluated the CoT tasks using the following metrics: BLEU [22], Rouge [26], METEOR [23], and Bertscore [27] between the generated responses (rationales) and ground-truth solutions.
+For the VQA tasks, we simply computed the accuracy between generated answers and ground-truths.

 ## 2 Results